 Opening hours: 7 AM – 10 AM

-The founder of this brand used to work in a cold cuts company that supplied a lot of meat products to French restaurants in Hanoi.
+The founder of this brand used to work in a cold-cuts company that supplied meat products to French restaurants in Hanoi.
 When she and her husband moved to Saigon, they decided to run a Banh Mi stall to serve the locals.
-In 1958, the store opened, and it has become the oldest Banh Mi stall in Saigon.
+In 1958, the store opened, becoming the oldest Banh Mi stall in Saigon.
 At first, they also served customers with Vietnamese baguettes and ham like other French-style restaurants.
-However, most of their customers were workers, students, and officers so that they couldn't spend much time at the stall to enjoy Banh Mi in the morning rush.
-It was then the owner thought it would be more convenient to add ham, grilled pork, and pâté inside the Vietnamese baguette and let customers take it away to save their time.
-They are still serving in both styles, takeaways and sitting at the stalls adjacent to the streets, eating from a sizzling hot pan.
+However, most of their customers were workers, students, and officers, so they couldn’t spend much time at the stall to enjoy Banh Mi in the morning rush.
+The owner thought adding ham, grilled pork, and pâté inside the Vietnamese baguette would be more convenient and let customers take it away to save time.
+They are still serving in both styles, takeaways, and sitting at the stalls adjacent to the streets, eating from a sizzling hot pan.

 Banh Mi Thit Nuong 37 Nguyen Trai